 In most instances, members pay for their shares in cash by transferring the nominal value (and share premium, if applicable) to the company’s business bank account.

 Where is it shown that shares are unpaid?

 The unpaid status of shares must be shown on share certificates and the company’s statutory register of members.
 It is also a requirement to record unpaid shares on the statement of capital, which should be completed when:

 - the company is registered at Companies House

 - a confirmation statement is filed

 - new shares are allotted

 - there is a reduction in the company’s issued share capital

 - changing the currency of shares

-- unpaid or partly-paid shares become paid
+- unpaid or partly-paid shares are paid